hengage/tech-dive-blog/README.md

-# Simpleblog
+# Tech Dive Blo

-A simple, small web application blog built using Django Web Framework.
+A web application blog built using Django Web Framework.

 My aim was to keep it as simple as possible while also making it similar to a real blog.